 To let this tutorial works correctly, provide the options below and move on.

-privileges. - A Proxy.
-In order to set up your considered computer to serve as a proxy, refer to Install and Setup Squid Proxy on Ubuntu.
+Note that if you want to set up your considered computer to serve as a proxy, you should Install Squid Proxy on Ubuntu.

 1. Open Ubuntu’s Settings